 One of the really fun parts of my job is finding cool tax deductions or tax credits that most people don’t know about that can really benefit people.
-That’s what I’ve found today: The Missouri Self-Employed Health Insurance Tax Credit.
+Here’s a cool one: The Missouri Self-Employed Health Insurance Tax Credit.

 The thing about Missouri Tax Credits is that most of them won’t just pop up on your computer software.
 You have to actually know about them and specifically request the forms to come up.
 Major things, like the Missouri Property Tax Credit will usually have a pop-up reminding you to apply for it if you meet the criteria, but most other tax credits just hide in the corner.
 The Self-Employed Health Insurance Tax Credit is one of the sneaky, hide in the corner credits.